erikthalen/sweyn/docs/index.md

-# Server with Everything You Need
+# Server With Everything You Need

 **Sweyn** is a lightweight, **server-side web framework** designed for simplicity and ease of use in building web applications.
 With no build step or bundling required.